cloudfoundry/uaa/README.md

 An example resource server.
 It hosts a service which returns a list of mock applications under `/apps`.

-Run it using `mvn jetty:run` from the `api` directory.
-This will start the application on port 9080.
+Run it using `mvn tomcat:deploy` from the `api` directory.
+This will deploy the app to a Tomcat manager on port 8080.

 ## The App Application

 This is a user interface (primarily aimed at browser) app that uses OpenId Connect for authentication (i.e. SSO) and OAuth2 for access grants.
 It authenticates with the Auth service, and then accesses resources in the API service.
+Run it with `mvn tomcat:deploy` from the `app` directory.

 ### Use Cases